What is Kung Fu?

 It is not uncommon to see belts made of thick wool or hybrids of thick fabrics.
 Kung Fu differs from most martial arts belts as they are made up of wide sashes and are made from silk.

-Some modern belts can be made from cotton and is stitched with several lines of stitching, to give more thickness and strength, but the tradition is to stick with silk.
+Some modern belts can be made from cotton and are stitched with several lines of stitching, to give more thickness and strength, but the tradition is to stick with silk.

 In Kung Fu, the belt is seen as a weapon and not just as a status of how long you have been fighting and it is also an important part of the ceremonial uniform.